quicwg/ops-drafts/draft-ietf-quic-manageability.md

-The QUIC connection ID (see {{rebinding}}) is designed to allow a coordinating on-path device, such as a load-balancer, associate two flows when one of the endpoints change address or port.
+The QUIC connection ID (see {{rebinding}}) is designed to allow a coordinating on-path device, such as a load-balancer, associate two flows when one of the endpoints changes address or port.
 This change can be due to NAT rebinding or address migration.

 The connection ID must change upon intentional address change by an endpoint,